Every child and youth experiencing homelessness is successful in school, from early childhood through higher education.

 Become a member of NAEHCY and join in this important work.

 NAEHCY coordinates an annual conference, which is a unique showcase for best practices and services in education and homeless provision from across the country.
 It is the only national conference dedicated to improving the well-being of homeless children and youth.
 NAEHCY's conference equips educators and advocates nationwide with the knowledge, skills, information, and inspiration they need to remove barriers and help ensure that every child and youth experiencing homelessness is successful – academically, personally, and socially.
-The 24th Annual Conference, Red Hot Solutions, Educating ALL Our Children, will be held in Albuquerque, NM on October 27th-30th, 2012.
+Visit the conference webpage for more information.

 LeTendre Education Fund